-Kue Bakul (Chinese Nian Gao/Sweet Sticky Rice Cake) – Learn how to make this traditional Chinese nian gao with a steamer, slow cooker, or Instant Pot.
+Learn how to make this traditional Chinese nian gao with steamer, slow cooker, or Instant Pot pressure cooker.
 This recipe is so easy and no fuss.

 Having some kue bakul or known as nian gao in Chinese around the house for lunar new year celebration is not unusual in our house and I know for many others too.
 Like I’ve mentioned before, lots of Chinese food carry auspicious meaning.
 The reason many people wants to have nian gao for lunar new year celebration because they want a “higher year”.
-By just saying the word “nian” means “year” or “sticky” in different writing but in same phonetic sound.
-Gao means “cake” or “high/tall”.
-I think you can see what I’m trying to say here…A high year (prosperity) 🙂 We simply call it “ti kue” in Hokkian, which means sweet cake.
+By just saying the word “nian” means “year” and Gao means “high/tall” in this context.
+I think you can see what I’m trying to say here.
+Nian gao symbolizes a high year, an increased in prosperity 🙂 We simply call it “ti kue” in Hokkien, which means sweet cake.

 WHAT’S THE STORY BEHIND NIAN GAO?

 My mom told me one story behind the reason for having nian gao around during lunar new year.
 Most Chinese believe that the “Kitchen God” resides in every house.
 He will do “yearly report” on how each family is doing throughout the year.
 So, by offering the nian gao, the Kitchen God will have trouble saying too many things (not so good things we’ve done), because the mouth is full of pretty sticky rice cake 😉 I sure don’t mind a prosperous year and a good report from the Kitchen God.
 I thought that was a pretty entertaining story 🙂

 Basic nian gao only needs 3 ingredients to make: glutinous rice flour (sticky rice/sweet rice flour), sugar, and water.
 This recipe is completely naturally gluten-free.
 The three are mixed together and then steamed until it’s cooked through.